ilikejames/rx-cross-tab/README.md

 TODO:
+- ~~e2e setup~~
-- Bug: new joiners don't get initial startup state (but do get next state)
+- ~~Bug: new joiners don't get initial startup state (but do get next state)~~
+- shared websocket
+- expose leader$
 - Add linting
+- why the reset on looking away from machine for X hours.
 - Types of sharing, plus some really good names.
-- Does the unsubscribe work correctly.
+- Confirm the unsubscribe works correctly.
+- leader per stream... for multiple ws. ?.
+- performance metric.
+10s of ops and whats the count. post results to a google sheets.
+No rx-tab, 1 tab, 2nd tab.

+rx-cross-tab

 ```ts
 /*